ai-mcpx/mcpx.jenkins/README.md

     - Ensure the path is correct on the target node (controller or labeled agent)
     - Absolute paths are recommended (e.g., `/usr/local/bin/mcpx-cli`); `~/` works and is expanded
     - If the job field is empty, the global CLI Path is used
+    - Works for both freestyle projects and pipeline jobs

 - No servers appear in the preview after clicking Refresh on the parameter
     - Ensure mcpx-cli is installed on the controller or at least one online agent at the configured path
-    - The plugin prefers the job’s labeled agent; if none are online, it tries any online agent, and only then the controller
+    - For freestyle projects: The plugin prefers the job's labeled agent; if none are online, it tries any online agent, and only then the controller
+    - For pipeline jobs: The plugin tries any online agent, then falls back to the controller (label restrictions are handled differently by Jenkins)
     - Confirm Registry Base URL is set in Manage Jenkins → System → MCPX Registry
-    - Click “Probe” to see where it ran and what JSON the CLI returned; then check again
+    - Click "Probe" to see where it ran and what JSON the CLI returned; then check again
-    - Check Jenkins logs for lines starting with “Failed to fetch via mcpx-cli” for details
+    - Check Jenkins logs for lines starting with "Failed to fetch via mcpx-cli" for details

 - Probe failed: `Cannot run program "/var/jenkins_home/.local/bin/mcpx-cli": error=2`
   - mcpx-cli is not installed at that path on the controller.
 Options:
-    - Install mcpx-cli on the controller at `/var/jenkins_home/.local/bin/mcpx-cli`, or update Global “CLI Path” to a valid controller path
+    - Install mcpx-cli on the controller at `/var/jenkins_home/.local/bin/mcpx-cli`, or update Global "CLI Path" to a valid controller path
-    - Alternatively, configure your job with a label to run on an agent where mcpx-cli is installed and set the job-level “CLI Path” to the agent’s absolute path (e.g., `/home/jenkins/.local/bin/mcpx-cli`).
-The plugin prefers the job’s labeled agent for Refresh/Probe when available
+    - Alternatively, configure your job with a label to run on an agent where mcpx-cli is installed and set the job-level "CLI Path" to the agent's absolute path (e.g., `/home/jenkins/.local/bin/mcpx-cli`).
+For freestyle projects, the plugin prefers the job's labeled agent for Refresh/Probe when available

 ## License